SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-02-paxlovid-in-the-wild.md

 We've spilled a lot of ink on this crummy little blog that nobody reads about the [discovery and clinical trial results of paxlovid]({{ site.baseurl }}/veni-veni-paxlovid/).
 But as with many things in life, lab and trial results sometimes do not reflect the results you'd get in actual combat use.
-For example, paxlovid was tested only on unvaccinated people; does it work as well on the vaccinated?
-It was tested on older viral variants; how does it work with Omicron?
+For example, paxlovid was tested only on:
+- unvaccinated people; does it work as well on the vaccinated?
+- older viral variants; does it work as well on Omicron?

 So it's always interesting to know if actual patients see the benefits we thought.

 A study doing exactly that was first brought to our attention by the indispensable Eric
 Topol: